 Individual Workplace Accommodation Plan (Schedule A)

 Templeman is actively committed to the principles of equality, diversity and inclusion in the workplace, including the establishment of employment practices that ensure that there are no discriminatory barriers that interfere unreasonably with employment opportunities.

 The Ontario Human Rights Code defines disability in Section 10(1).
 The Code requires that persons whose disabilities preclude them from fulfilling the essential duties or requirements of their jobs, or who cannot meet bona fide and reasonable occupational requirements be accommodated with respect to employment unless the accommodation causes undue hardship.

 Accommodation in employment enables the employee to perform the duties and fulfill the requirements of the job and to participate in training and career development.
 It means making changes to the work environment to allow for the use of the skills of an employee with a disability in order that the essential requirements of the job may be met.

-This policy describes how we will meet our responsibilities with regard to reasonable accommodation.
+This policy describes how Templeman will meet its responsibilities with regard to reasonable accommodation.
 However, it is recognized that for any accommodation to be successful the person with the disability also has a responsibility to be cooperative in finding an appropriate accommodation.